MDD1299/computer-vision-finals/README.md

 1. **Unsupervised Representation Learning with DCGANs**
 2. **Facial Parts Responses to Face Detection**
 3. **Joint Face Detection and Alignment using MTCNN**

-### Course Topic
-This course focuses on developing and deploying a GAN model for generating realistic faces using the CelebA Face Dataset, with a final implementation in Flask.
-The course employs Python, TensorFlow, Flask, and HTML/CSS, providing a practical skill set in deep learning and web development.
-The course covers two key models: the Generator and the Discriminator.

 - **Generator Model:** Neural network creating synthetic data, transforming random noise into realistic samples.
 - **Discriminator Model:** Evaluates and classifies input data as real or generated.
 Trains simultaneously with the Generator in an adversarial loop.